Mountain forecast guide

-The section displays the more detailed forecast content for your chosen area, including summit level winds and temperatures.
+This section displays the more details forecast content for your chosen area, including summit level winds and temperatures.

-Use the date selectors on the right hand side to view the forecast for the next few days.
-A detailed forecast is available for the following day and a brief outlook beyond that.
+Click on the days along the top to view the forecast for the next few days.
+A detailed forecast is available for the following day with a brief outlook available beyond that.

-You can also swap to another mountain area by using the navigation tabs above the forecast.
+You can also swap to the weather overview for another region by using the drop down navigation tab above the forecast.

-The content in this section is designed specially to meet the requirements of these specialist users and was designed using their input.
+The content in this section is designed specially to meet the requirements of walkers, mountaineers and others taking part in outdoor activities in mountainous areas and was designed using their input.
 The mountain forecasts are designed to be easy to use and understand, however, the following information may help you to interpret the forecasts.

 We provide mountain forecasts for a selection of the main mountain areas and those which have the highest visitor figures.:

 - Scottish West Highlands